yash13565/TypingMaster/README.md

 # Deployment Link

- You can run this app on any devices by using this link -
+ You can run this app on your PC by using this link - https://typing-master-two.vercel.app/

 # How To Run This App